Thanks so much for submitting a report. It has been emailed to the Rum Captain and will be actioned shortly.

 This Centenario 25 has a nice amber/gold color which is most probably due to the caramel which is well present with a little touch of vanilla.
 Alcohol taste is well present at the begining but not too much.
 The after taste is long and pleasant.
 Really easy to drink.
 It will stay most probably a long time in my top 5 ! :-) Enjoy !

-Got is a a gift from my father in law.
-A bit sweet, very smooth.
-Subtle vanilla and caramel.
+Got this a gift from my father in law.
+A bit sweet, smooth.
+Subtle vanilla and caramel, some leather.
 Drinks easy and is very, very enjoyable.
 Get one, you won't regret it!
 Can't wait for my next trip to Costa Rica to replenish my stock.

 You have to try this one.
 Drink it neat!
 It is a benchmark for so many other.